gilzow/ezsql/readme.txt

 Start Creating and Saving Reports.

+= How do I get one of my reports onto a Page or Post? =

+Just use the shortcode SQLREPORT like this [SQLREPORT name="My Report" style="border: 2px solid #CCCCCC; padding: 6px;" /] but be sure the name attribute matches the exact name of a report you have already created.

 == Screenshots ==

 1. This is a screen shot of the Admin Menu with some example reports.

 == Changelog ==

+= 1.2.04.06 =
+* Added shortcode support so you can put your reports onto Pages and Posts.

 = 1.2.03.16 =
 * Added basic sort capability by linking column names.